UniLogin/UniLogin/docs/source/tutorial.rst

   await sdk.execute(message, privateKey);

-Note: ``from`` field in this case is contract address.
+Note: ``from`` field in this case is the contract address.

-Most fields of a message are analogous to normal Ethereum transaction, except for ``gasToken``, which allows specifying token in which transaction cost will be refunded.
+Most fields of the message are analogous to a normal Ethereum transaction, except for ``gasToken``, which allows a specifying token in which transaction cost will be refunded.

-The token need to be supported by relayer.
+The token need to be supported by a relayer.
-Wallet needs to have enough token balance to refund transaction.
+The wallet contact needs to have enough token balance to refund the transaction.

 A detailed explanation of each method can be found in subsections of :ref:`SDK documentation<sdk>`: :ref:`creating SDK<sdk_create>`, :ref:`creating wallet contract<sdk_create_contract>` and :ref:`execute<sdk_execute>`.